x13-me/OfficeDocs-Exchange/Exchange/ExchangeOnline/clients-and-mobile-in-exchange-online/add-ins-for-outlook/specify-who-can-install-and-manage-add-ins.md

 ---

-# Specify the administrators and users who can install and manage add-ins for Outlook
+# Specify the administrators and users who can install and manage add-ins for Outlook in Exchange Online

 You can specify which administrators in your organization have permissions to install and manage add-ins for Outlook.
 You can also specify which users in your organization have permission to install and manage add-ins for their own use.